The Murky Minds of MDE Regulators Confuse Everyone

 He has wanted to get into aquaculture for years.

 In order to get his application accepted he had to build a dock.
 Docks are expensive!
-Well Thomas being a persistent fellow went ahead and got a dock built.
+Well, Thomas is a persistent fellow went ahead and got a dock built.
 He then called and told DNR that there was now a dock they could come and inspect.
 He was told he would have to re-apply.

 So Thomas went ahead and re-applied.
 He sent in the required paperwork, again.